 Trusting Someone Again After They Hurt You – Tips By An Expert

-When some or all of these signs of trust are compromised and you realize you have been betrayed by someone you trusted implicitly, you’ll be left wondering, “How to trust someone again after they lied?”
+When some or all of the signs of lack of trust in a relationship have become evident and you realize you have been betrayed by someone you trusted implicitly, you’ll be left wondering, “How to trust someone again after they lied?”
 Trust is, after all, one of the foundation blocks of any healthy relationship, and once gone, can be hard to rebuild.
-To understand how to trust someone again after they hurt you, it’s important to establish clear definitions of what trust means in your relationship.
+To understand how to trust someone again after they hurt you, it’s important to establish clear definitions of what trust means in your relationship or more importantly what it means to you now.

-“Trust also means having enough faith in yourself to be open and vulnerable with your partner after they have hurt you,” says Jui, “And once you have reached a space where you feel safe with them again, you’ll also have to trust yourself enough to have firm relationship boundaries.”
+“Trust also means having enough faith in yourself to be open and vulnerable with your partner after they have hurt you,” says Jui, “And once you have reached a space where you feel safe with them again, you’ll also have to trust yourself enough to have firm relationship boundaries.
+Only you can decide whether you’re ready for it or not.”

 1. Take time to grieve

 How do you trust someone again after they cheat?
 Well, a good first step is not to brush your feelings under the carpet.
 You have every right to be bewildered, angry, and sad.
 Feel your feelings and honor them before starting to let them go.
-Only then can you rebuild your trust anew.
+Only then can you possibly begin to trust again after infidelity, being cheated on, or being hurt.

 2. Communicate your feelings